 Printing using fabric stencils is one of the easiest ways to decorate a garment in need of a bit of excitement.
-To tell you the truth, the princess I “borrowed” for the photo shoot a couple weeks ago for the Easy Princess Dress Pattern didn’t like the costume at first.
+To tell you the truth, the princess I “borrowed” for the photoshoot a couple of weeks ago for the Easy Princess Dress Pattern didn't like the costume at first.
 Who can blame her?
-There was no tiara, no jewels or slippers and most importantly no bling on the dress to make her feel special.
+There was no tiara, no jewels or slippers, and most importantly no bling on the dress to make her feel special.

 The costume she wore was made of satin.
 Plain satin can be a flat and somewhat boring fabric if it doesn't have a little bling on it.
 Satin is like a blank canvas where you can paint, embroider and glue things to it to make it more exciting and beautiful.

 So I set about to liven up the Easy Princess Dress and in the process, I wanted to demonstrate a few fun techniques.
 I'm using a snowflake motif and fake jewels to bling up this particular dress, but you can use these same techniques to liven up any garment.

 For durability purposes, I recommend adding a small amount of glue and sewing the jewels to the skirt.

 Please note that this costume is not suitable for girls under 3 years old.

 - Martha Stewart acrylic craft paint Glitter 2 Oz